-6.2.2 The functioning of the institutional bodies is effective and efficient as visible from policies, administrative setup, appointment, service rules and procedures, etc.
+The functioning of the institutional bodies is effective and efficient as visible from policies, administrative setup, appointment, service rules and procedures, etc.

 Government Lal Chakradhar Shah College is a higher education institute under the Department of Higher Education, Government of of Departments, teaching faculty and support staff.
 Office has a Head Clerk, support staff and Accountant.

-Appointment of permanent Teaching and Non teaching staff is done by the Department of Higher education.
-Temporary staff like Guest lecturers are also appointed follwing guidelines of the Department of Higher education.
+Chattisgarh.Functional administration of the college is according to the policies, rules and regulations of the lecturers are also appointed follwing guidelines of the Department of Higher education.
 College Janbhagidari samiti also contirbutes in supporting activities of the college like utilization of Janbhagidari funds for college development activities and appointment of JBS Lectures for self financing courses.